best travel gifts

 If you’re not sure if you’ll need a backpack (or just want one for when you land), you should consider the Tumi Voyageur Just In Case backpack.
 It folds up completely flat, so it’s easy to pack into luggage.
 If you find yourself in a situation where you bought a lot of things while on vacation, you’ll have an extra backpack to take more home with you.

 One of the best parts about traveling is trying new foods.
-With this snack box, you can try snacks from around the world.
+With a snack box subscription, you can try snacks from around the world.

 24. Any Rick Steves Book